SoarAway/CharityChain/README.md

 # Charity Chain

-A charity website designed to help any person in need with web3 technology.
-This project supports donation through cryptocurrency and leverages transparency and simplicity, encouraging more donors.
+A decentralized charity platform powered by Web3 technology.
+Charity Chain enables anyone to donate or request aid transparently using cryptocurrency.
+This project aims to simplify giving, especially for people who are new to blockchain or have limited tech skills—including the elderly.

-Aim: To build a user-friendly website that allows anyone including the elderly with lack of knowledge in technology to make donations online.
+Aim to build a user-friendly charity website where anyone can:
+1. Donate in just one click using crypto wallets like MetaMask.
+2. Request help directly on-chain.
+3. Track donations transparently using blockchain data.

 Key Features:
-1. Linking with crypto wallets such as MetaMask.
+1. Connect with crypto wallets like MetaMask.
-2. Donation through cryptocurrency with 1 button.
+2. Donate cryptocurrency instantly with a simple UI.
-3. Request for donations instantly.
+3. Submit aid requests instantly with files upload (stored on IPFS via Web3.Storage).
+4. Transparent donation tracking and progress per request.
+5. IPFS-powered decentralized storage for secure, permanent request files.

 Pre-requisites require:
-1. Crypto wallet.
+1. Crypto wallet (e.g. MetaMask)
+2. ETH on a supported network (e.g. Sepolia Testnet)
+3. Internet connection and browser

+Future Enhancements:
+1. AI filtering for scam prevention
+2. Multi-chain support
+3. Currency converter

+Run/installation guide: